Python3pkg/Products.SilvaViews/README.txt

 SilvaViews
 ==========

-SilvaViews is a component that is used by Silva to attach views to objects.
+``SilvaViews`` is a component that is used by Silva to attach old style views (implemented by DirectoryViews templates and python scripts) to objects.
-It could also be used outside of Silva in other projects.